 Originally from Denmark, Dr Gitte (pictured here with clinic cat Goldie) moved to Canada with her parents and 2 siblings when she was 8 years old.
 She was raised on a hobby farm with sheep, chickens, rabbits, guinea pigs, canaries, budgies, cockatiels, hedgehogs, chinchillas, gerbils, dogs and cats.

-When she is not championing for animals, Dr Gitte enjoys yoga, hockey, hiking, traveling and relaxing with her family.
+When she is not championing for animals, Dr Gitte enjoys yoga, hiking, traveling, and relaxing with her family.
 She and her husband, Mads, are vegetarians trying very hard to be vegan.
-They share their home with a toothless cat (Luna) and an itchy bulldog mix (Betty), all of whom have come to her “second hand”.
+They share their home with a toothless cat (Luna) and an itchy old English bulldog mix (Betty), both of whom have come to them “second hand”.

 Rebecca Sterns, DVM